isomerpages/mol-services/_government-services/05-move-in/00a-overview(accordion).md

         3. [Sign up for utilities account](https://www.spgroup.com.sg/home){:target="_blank"}

         4. [Apply for HDB Fire Insurance](https://www.hdb.gov.sg/cs/infoweb/residential/living-in-an-hdb-flat/fire-insurance){:target="_blank"}
-  - title: Transfer your children to nearby schools
+  - title: Make New School Arrangements for Your Children
     content: |
       For preschool enrolment and application, you will need to contact the respective preschools. <a href="https://cms.ecda.gov.sg/prweb/IAC/zGwoaxwY6Bz0rcpuMWgTMg%5B%5B*/!STANDARD" target="_blank">Search for your desired preschool and register interest</a>.

       To transfer your child(ren) to a primary school within your new neighborhood,  do read here for primary school transfer procedures <a href="https://beta.moe.gov.sg/primary/transfers/" target="_blank">here</a>.
-  - title: Update change of address
+  - title: Update Residential Address
     content: |
       After moving to your new home, you may bring your NRIC and [any documentary evidence](https://www.ica.gov.sg/documents/ic/update_residential_address){:target="_blank"} showing your new address to a neighbourhood police post, neighbourhood police centre or [Immigration & Checkpoints Authority](https://www.ica.gov.sg/documents/ic/update_residential_address){:target="_blank"}.
   - title: Transfer or Re-apply for Season Parking